Aakash Re-NEET 2026 Batch

 | General Principles and Processes of Isolation of Elements | 1 | 2 | 1 | 0 | 0 | 1.28 |

-Focusing on the right and important chapters from Chemistry can make a big difference in the preparation as well as in the overall rank of the student.
+Focusing on the right and important topics in Chemistry can make a big difference in the preparation as well as in the overall rank of the student.
 Analysing the NEET 2026 Chemistry weightage along with the NEET syllabus helps students to easily identify the most important chapters that are frequently asked.
-This focused way allows aspirants to make a timetable for NEET preparation 2026 and increase the clarity of the concepts.
+This focused way allows aspirants to make a preparation timetable for NEET 2026 and increase the clarity of the concepts.
 Important chapters from all three sections are provided below:

 This section mainly consists of an average of 10-18 questions covering various topics.